Tjoene/thesis/Case_Bita/README.md

 the transfer of $1 at the time to the next account (Stevie).
 Johnny will keep sending the message Continue to himself as long as the balance is positive.

 In order to introduce a race condition in the system, we add a withdrawal from Johnny to the bank for an ammount of $5.
 To check if the race condition has occured, we check the balance of Stevie if this is greater then 0.
-If this is so, we know that the deposit arrived before the withdraw and that Johnny had the time to send a Continue to himself.
+If this is so, we know that the deposit arrived before the withdraw. and that Johnny had the time to send a Continue to himself.

 This testcase has the advantage what the behaviour is of Bita when the execution if dependable on the time between two messages.